bbrockbernd/MultTest/README.md

 ### Drain
 According to the documentation the drain operation is an operation that polls all values from the queue which are in the queue from the moment it started.

+Where we directly see a problem is that the queue in the tests is defined to have a length of 3.
+However this drain returns 4 values.
+The only explanation is that value can be added while the drain is in progress.
 ![img.png](images/drain-bug.png)

 # Conclusion

 TODO